OceanDataStore CLI

 Summary

-This is the user guide for the OceanDataStore Command Line Interface (CLI) to write and update ocean data in cloud object storage.
+- This is the User Guide for the OceanDataStore Command Line Interface (CLI) to write and update ocean data to Analysis-Ready Cloud Optimised formats in S3-compatible cloud object storage.

 Creating a Credentials File

-where token is your access key ID, secret is your secret access key and endpoint_url is the optional endpoint URL to use for the object store backend.
+tokenis your access key ID,secretis your secret access key andendpoint_urlis the optional endpoint URL of your S3-compatible object store.

 Sending Individual Files